zac7777/Entropy/Entropy/Sets/Weapons/Thrown Explosives.md

 ##### Actions

 *Throw:* 3 AP, 15m, all creatures within 5m of the target take 1d8 fire damage, this creates a circle of fire with radius 5m on the floor that deals 1d4 fire damage to any creature standing in it at the beginning of their turn, this circle lasts for 5 turns.
-Activate only if you have a source of flame
+Activate only if you have a source of flame, this unequips this weapon, sending it to the target's location

 Accuracy: +20
 Critical: +5